 - Preparation and administering public calls for application processes when funding is available

 - Preparation and monitoring of contracts to the organizations in the community who implement programs and projects

-We fund more than 50 programs, delivered by over 30 agencies, which prioritize those who have been homeless for a long time and have complex needs, as well as Indigenous Peoples, families, youth and women.
+We fund more than 50 programs, delivered by over 30 agencies, which prioritize those who have been homeless for a long period of time, have complex needs, as well as Indigenous Peoples, families, youth and women.

 Accessing Program Funding